Hiccup

-A hiccup (scientific name singultus, from a Latin word meaning "to catch one's breath while sobbing"; also spelled hiccough) is an involuntary contraction (myoclonic jerk) of the diaphragm that may repeat several times per minute.
+A hiccup (scientific name singultus, from Latin for "sob, hiccup"; also spelled hiccough) is an involuntary contraction (myoclonic jerk) of the diaphragm that may repeat several times per minute.
 The hiccup is an involuntary action involving a reflex arc.
-Once triggered, the reflex causes a strong contraction of the diaphragm followed about a quarter of a second later by closure of the vocal cords, which results in the "hic" sound.
+Once triggered, the reflex causes a strong contraction of the diaphragm followed about a quarter of a second later by closure of the epiglottis, a structure inside of the throat, which results in the "hic" sound.

-Hiccups may occur individually, or they may occur in bouts.
+Hiccups may occur individually or in bouts.
 The rhythm of the hiccup, or the time between hiccups, tends to be relatively constant.
 A bout of hiccups generally resolves itself without intervention, although many home remedies are often used to attempt to shorten the duration.
 Medical treatment is occasionally necessary in cases of chronic hiccups.

 Incidence

 Hiccups affect people of all ages, even being observed in utero.
 They become less frequent with advancing age.
 Intractable hiccups, lasting more than a month, are more common in adults.
-While males and females are affected equally often, men are more likely to develop hiccups lasting more than 48 hours.
-Dogs may also get hiccups.
+While males and females are affected equally often, men are more likely to develop protracted and intractable hiccups.

+Along with humans, hiccups have been studied and observed in cats, rats, rabbits, dogs, and horses.

 Signs and symptoms

 A hiccup consists of a single or a series of breathing diaphragm spasms, of variable spacing and duration, and a brief (less than one half second), unexpected, shoulder, abdomen, throat, or full body tremor.
-Hiccups may present as an audible chirp, squeak, "hupp", or if controlled, a quick inhaling gasp, sigh, or sniff.
-They may also present as brief but distracting or painful interruptions in normal breathing, with sudden momentary pain of the throat, chest, or abdomen.